devtut/generate/docs/sql/clean-code-in-sql.md

 ---
-metaTitle: "Clean Code in SQL"
+metaTitle: "SQL - Clean Code in SQL"
 description: "Formatting and Spelling of Keywords and Names, Indenting, SELECT *, Joins"
 ---